 With every passing iteration of technology more and more of the things we use most move to the cloud.
-Google knows this, which is why it created products such as G Suite, which allow users to create, edit, and store documents safely and securely online.
+Google knows this, which is why it created products such as G Suite, which allow users to create, edit, and store documents online.

-Chrome, Google's market-dominating web browser, has also turned into an operating system that's unique to Chromebooks.
-These budget laptops running Chrome OS are cloud-powered bargains that can help everyone get work done for a fraction of the cost of a MacBook or Windows laptop.
+Chrome, Google’s market-dominating web browser, has turned into an operating system that’s unique to Google-powered laptops called Chromebooks.
+These budget devices run Chrome OS and are cloud-powered bargains that can help everyone get work done for a fraction of the cost of a MacBook or Windows laptop.

-TechRepublic's smart person's guide about Chromebooks is a quick introduction to these laptops, as well as a "living" guide that will be updated periodically as new models and features are released.
+TechRepublic’s cheat sheet about Chromebooks is a quick introduction to these laptops, as well as a “living” guide that will be updated periodically as new models and features are released.

-- What are they?
-Chromebooks are laptops powered by Google's Chrome OS, an operating system based on the Chrome browser.
-Chromebooks are very affordable and are built around G Suite, Google's online cloud services.
+- What are Chromebooks?
+Chromebooks are laptops powered by Google’s Chrome OS, an operating system based on the Chrome browser.
+Chromebooks are very affordable and are built around G Suite, Google’s online cloud services.
 Chromebooks are also able to run Android apps, making cross-platform work easier.

-- Why do they matter?
-Cheap laptops running Chrome OS can be easily deployed to students or employees, allowing the machines to be very valuable to the enterprise world.
-Since most Chromebook work is done in the cloud they're a much lower security risk than typical laptops.
+- Why do Chromebooks matter?
+Cheap laptops running Chrome OS can be easily deployed to students or employees, making the machines very valuable to enterprises.
+Since most Chromebook work is done in the cloud, the devices are a much lower security risk than typical laptops.

-- How do I take advantage of Chromebooks?
+- Where can I buy a Chromebook?
 Chromebooks can be purchased directly from Google and at stores like BestBuy; enterprise solutions are also available.

 What are Chromebooks?

 Chromebooks are any laptop that, under license from Google, runs the Linux kernel-based Chrome OS.
 Chrome OS is incredibly lightweight, drawing almost all of its interface from the Chrome browser.

-Chromebooks are manufactured by a variety of vendors, such as Google, HP, Acer, Samsung, Dell, and others.
+Chromebooks are manufactured by a variety of vendors, including Google, HP, Acer, Samsung, Dell, and others.
 They range in price from the mid $100 range to over $1,200 for the Google Pixelbook, or $649 for the new Pixelbook Go.
 Educational pricing is available as well.